anevero/computational_algebra/README.md

 Note: the project was created and tested on Linux-based systems.
-There are no guarantees that it will work correctly in Windows (in particular, multithreading features are expected to work properly only on Linux systems).
+There are no guarantees that it will work correctly in Windows (in particular, multithreading features may work incorrectly when using the MinGW compiler on Windows).